christophschubert/connect-schema-rewrite-converter/README.md

 * the only supported `SubjectNamingStrategy` is `TopicNamingStrategy`
 * SMTs which modify the topic name (e.g. RegexRouter) are not supported
+* To support custom schema providers (e.g., new serialization formats), the `allProviders` field in the `SchemaIdRewriteConverter` class should be modified.

 ### Todos/features to consider